Lake Weißensee - double longitudinal crossing

 Swimming

-Lake Weißensee, which is up to 99 meters deep, is good for water temperatures up to 24° C. Even in September up to 22° C is possible.
-The swimming hotspot is primarily the western basin, as well as the villages of Techendorf, Weißensee and Neusach.
-But there is also a nice, free lawn on the east bank near the parking lot.
-There are countless romantic lake accesses along the circular hiking trail, which invite you to take a refreshment every now and then.
+Lake Weißensee, which is up to 99 meters deep, is good for water temperatures up to 24° C. Even in September, temperatures of up to 22° C are possible.
+The bathing hotspot is mainly the western basin and the villages of Techendorf, Weißensee and Neusach.
+But there is also a beautiful and free lawn on the eastern shore near the parking lot.
+Furhtermore will you find countless romantic lake access points along the circular hiking trail, which are perfect for a refreshment break.

 Strandbad Stockenboi/Weissensee